UG [3 Years Program(s)]

 Careers360 shortlists over 5000 colleges across domains each year.
 Out of these colleges, only those colleges are rated/ranked which provide transparent data requested by Careers360.
 The cumulative scores of colleges are then calculated and they are divided into clusters as per their scores.
 Careers360 ranks private and government colleges separately as the support system of both types of Institutions is completely different.

-Institutes that are promoted by private trusts/Socities/sector 8 companies that are not for profits.
+Private Ownership: Institutes that are promoted by private trusts/Socities/section 8 companies that are not for profits.

 Accreditation is a process by which the quality of all the programme is examined and certified normally by an external body of academics in a college.
 It validates and certifies the academic processes practised within an institute are robust and relevant.